libp2p/specs/kad-dht/README.md

 collaborating with one another.

 The below is one possible algorithm to lookup a value on the DHT.
-Implementations may diverge from this base algorithm as long as they continue to adhere to the wire format.
+Implementations may diverge from this base algorithm as long as they adhere to the wire format and make progress towards the target key.

 Let's assume we’re looking for key `Key`.
 We first try to fetch the value from the local store.
 If found, and `Q == { 0, 1 }`, the search is complete.